 When I do eat potatoes, I always eat red skinned potatoes, the only potatoes allowed on the Body Ecology Diet, an anti-candida immune boosting regime that successfully helped me rid myself of years of overgrowth of yeast.
 So, for those of you “B.E” folks this recipe is for you!

-Instead of using tons of cream and butter, or even vegan butter spread like Earth Balance (which IS fantastic with potatoes by the way) I prefer using a really good quality cold pressed olive oil, which adds not only a delicious flavour, but tons of health fats.
-To this I add a little bit of vegetable broth for extra flavour.
-Then you can add in any spices, herbs, and natural flavourings you fancy.
+Instead of using tons of cream and butter, or even vegan butter spread like Earth Balance (which IS fantastic with potatoes by the way) I prefer using a really good quality cold pressed olive oil, which adds not only a delicious flavor, but tons of health fats.
+To this I add a little bit of vegetable broth for extra flavor.
+Then you can add in any spices, herbs, and natural flavorings you fancy.

-One important thing to mention about using red skinned potatoes is that they can retain quite a bit of water.
-This is not desirable for a rich flavoured mashed potato.
+Red-skinned potatoes can retain quite a bit of water.
+This is not desirable for a rich flavored mashed potato.
 If you drain and mash straight away, you can get a slushy, watery mashed potato which is not great.
 To prevent this, I like to drain the potatoes and stir-fry on a low heat to remove the water.
-Then I slowly add in the oil, garlic, and salt until I get the flavour and consistency I want.
+Then I slowly add in the oil, garlic, and salt until I get the flavor and consistency I want.

-This dish is always a crowd pleaser, and was particularly popular at our Thanksgiving Potluck last weekend, because it is delicious and healthy, and I know I don’t have to coat-check my colon to enjoy it!
+This dish is always a crowd pleaser, and was particularly popular at our Thanksgiving Potluck last weekend, because it is delicious and healthy.